NETWORK USER'S GUIDE

 https://webmail.ee.ryerson.ca

-To have email from your EE account automatically forwarded to another account, using any text editor, create a text file in your home directory, called .forward which contains the email address you wish your email to be forwarded to (if you have more than one email address, enter each one on a separate line).
+To have email from your ECB account automatically forwarded to another account, using any text editor, create a text file in your home directory, called .forward which contains the email address you wish your email to be forwarded to (if you have more than one email address, enter each one on a separate line).

 janesmith@yahoo.com